 • Did you receive an invitation to be a speaker at the conference just weeks or a few months before the convention?

-• Session topics that appear too generic, or not relevant, for the conference
+• Do the session topics appear to be too generic, or not relevant, for the conference?

 • The wording of the website seems computer generated, generic, or not relevant.